flxn/kactus/README.md

-# Cactus Theme for Jekyll
+# Dark Cactus Theme for Jekyll

-This is a port of [Cactus](https://github.com/koenbok/Cactus)'s default theme for Jekyll.
+This is a fork of [Kactus](https://github.com/nickbalestra/kactus), which is a port of [Cactus](https://github.com/koenbok/Cactus)'s default theme for Jekyll.
-Feel free to fork, change, modify and re-use it.

 ## How to use it